pooyavahidi/mlops-sagemaker-github-actions/README.md

  4. Name the portfolio **SageMaker Organization Templates**.

  5. Download the [**template.yml**](https://github.com/aws-samples/mlops-sagemaker-github-actions/blob/main/project/template.yml) to your computer.
-This template is a Cloud Formation tempalte that provisions all the CI/CD resources we need as configuarion and infrustruce as code.
-You can study the template in more details to see what resources are deployed as part of it.
-This template has been customised to integrate with GitHub and GitHub actions.
+This template is a Cloud Formation template that provisions all the CI/CD resources we need as configuration and Infrastructure as code.
+You can study the template in more detail to see what resources are deployed as part of it.
+This template has been customized to integrate with GitHub and GitHub actions.

  6. Choose the new portfolio.